-As noted above, we are exposed to foreign currency exchange rate risk in situations where our debt is denominated in a currency other than Chilean pesos (unmatched debt).
+As noted above, we are exposed to foreign currency exchange rate risk in situations where our debt is denominated in a currency other than the Chilean peso (unmatched debt).
 Our policy is generally to provide for an economic hedge against foreign currency exchange rate movements, whenever possible and when cost effective to do so, by using derivative instruments to synthetically convert unmatched debt into Chilean pesos.
-The following table sets forth the total notional amounts and the related weighted average remaining contractual lives of our cross-currency swap contracts at December 31, 2017:
+At December 31, 2018, our cross-currency swap contracts had total notional amounts due from and to counterparties of \$1.3 billion (CLP \$874.4 billion) and CLP 854 billion, respectively, with a weighted average remaining contractual life of 3.5 years.